Latsch Island

 Latsch Island is an island located on the Mississippi River, and is part of the city of Winona, Minnesota.
 Latsch Island is best known for its off-the-grid counterculture houseboat ("boathouse") community, who occupy the eastern coastline of the island.
 During periods of flooding or high water levels, the island sometimes becomes two islands, with the eastern section referred to as Wolf Spider Island.

 Etymology

 Similarly to nearby John A. Latsch State Park, Latsch Island is named after local 20th century Winona businessman John A. Latsch, who bought much of the area surrounding Winona and donated it so that it could be used as part of the national parks system.
 During periods of high water levels sometimes the Island is split in two, and some local residents use the name "Wolf Spider Island" to refer to the breakaway eastern portion.
-It has been suggested the name was derived from the Wolf Spider, to sound frightening and intimating, with the intention of scaring non-residents away from the area.
+It has been suggested the name was derived from the Wolf Spider, to sound frightening and intimidating, with the intention of scaring non-residents away from the area.
 The name Wolf Spider Island has been in use since at least the early 2000s.